Garnet-Yeates/GarnsMod/README.md

 }
 ```
 Not only is this code a bit messy, it also comes with potential compatibility issues:
 - Due to hard-coding, the structure of the loot tree matters.
 What I mean by this, is if any other mod makes a change to the loot tree to add or remove rules between any of the rules we are iterating through, then the hard-coded loops will fail to find it.
 An example of this could be a different mod adding another `LeadingConditionRule` between `firstTimeKillingPlantera` and the `OneFromRulesRule` (maybe `secondTimeKillingPlantera`?).
 If they were to do this, our for-loops would fail to account for the possibility of another `LeadingConditionRule` coming before our `OneFromRulesRule` that we are looking for.
 Essentially, any changes to the parent-child structure that would move rules down or up a level on the loot tree would never be accounted for.
-This is why tModLoader recommends not removing rules (only mutating) for compatibility
+This is why tModLoader recommends not removing rules (only mutating) for compatibility.

 ## Use Cases of LootExtensions
 Now that we have a solid understanding of the limitations behind the default system, we can learn about how LootExtensions can be used to overcome these issues.